pedroamarall/rest-builder/networking/README.md

 	1. On your computer, type ***mv ~/.ssh/id_rsa*** to ***mv ~/.ssh/bad_name***.

 	1. Try logging into your neighbor's computer.
-It should ask you for a username and password again.
+You are prompted for a username and password.

 	1. On your computer, type ***mv ~/.ssh/bad_name*** to ***mv ~/.ssh/id_rsa***.

 	1. Try logging into your neighbor's computer.
-It should automatically log you in.
+You are automatically logged in.

 1. Optionally, see the man page for [sftp](https://linux.die.net/man/1/ssh) for more information.